Convictions for Trespass and Vandalism for Juvenile Are Reversed

 The case went to trial and the judge found the allegation of trespass and vandalism true.

 Y.R. appealed the convictions, alleging that the evidence was insufficient to support the convictions.
-The law in this regard applies equally to adult conviction as to juvenile court proceedings (In re Ryan N. (2001) 92 Cal.
+The law in this regard applies equally to adult court as to juvenile court proceedings (In re Ryan N. (2001) 92 Cal.
 App.
 4th 1359, 1371).
 The standard is that the reviewing court must review the evidence in the light most favorable to the judgment to determine whether it shows “reasonable and credible evidence of such value that a reasonable trier of fact could find the defendant guilty beyond a reasonable doubt.”
 People v.
 Kraft (2000) 23 Cal.
 4th 978, 1053.

 Y.R. contended that there was insufficient evidence that she “occupied” the clubhouse on December 17, 2011.
 The Fourth Appellate District, in People v.
 Y.R.
 (2014 DJDAR 7067), agreed.
 It noted that when the legislature passed Assembly Bill 17-32 in 1945, which later became Penal Code 602, trespass, the law was intended to “stamp out” an “epidemic” of squatting caused by a post-World War II housing shortage.